Skip to main content

 "In this sense, I join them in saying that I do not consider that the national assembly and its members are racist and that this is not the party's position," he wrote on the social media platform X. Bouazzi also apologized to two cabinet ministers he singled out in an interview last week.

-The mea culpa came as the other three parties, including the governing Coalition Avenir Québec, prepared to form a united front on Tuesday afternoon by tabling motions at the legislature denouncing remarks Bouazzi made during a speech to the Fondation Club Avenir, a community group that works with immigrants.
+The other three parties in Quebec's national assembly, including the governing Coalition Avenir Québec, formed a united front on Tuesday afternoon by tabling motions at the legislature denouncing remarks Bouazzi made during a speech to the Fondation Club Avenir, a community group that works with immigrants.

-“God knows I see this in the national assembly every day, the construction of this other, this other who is North African, who is Muslim, who is Black, who is Indigenous, and whose culture, by definition, would be dangerous or inferior,” Bouazzi told the audience earlier this month.
+“God knows I see this in the national assembly every day, the construction of this other, this other who is North African, who is Muslim, who is Black, who is Indigenous, and whose culture, by definition, would be dangerous or inferior,” Bouazzi told the audience in early November.

 He was called to order by the party's two co-spokespeople, Gabriel Nadeau-Dubois and Ruba Ghazal, who claimed that his statements were “clumsy, exaggerated and polarizing."
 But Bouazzi didn't back down, and during a radio interview on Radio-Canada Friday, he accused ministers Christian Dubé and Lionel Carmant of blaming immigrants for putting strain on health care and social services.